puppetlabs/puppet-specifications/language/func-api.md

 When a call is made, the signatures are tested in the order they appear in the definition of the function, thus, if a very generic entry is placed first it will always win.

+#### Required, Optional, and Repeated Parameters

+The `dispatch` method is used to define the dispatching of one *type signature* to one method.
+It takes a block in which a series of calls are made to define the parameters using one of the methods:

+* `param` - same as `required_param`
+* `required_param` - a parameter that must be given as an argument
+* `optional_param` - a parameter that may be omitted as an argument (may not be followed by a required parameter.
+* `repeated_param`- a parameter that accepts none or many given argument values (must be placed last, or just before a block parameter).

+These take type (in string form) and name (a symbol) as arguments.

+#### Block Parameters

+Block (lambda) parameters can be defined with:

+* `block_param` - same as `required_block_param`
+* `required_block_param` - specifies that a block must be given
+* `optional_block_param` - specifies that a block may be given

+If neither of the block parameter methods are called, then it is an error to call the function with a block.

 #### Dispatch with variable number of arguments

-If dispatch is used, the expected number of arguments is derived from the number of specified parameters.
-By default all parameters are *required*, but this can be modified in the parameter definition with one of the directives following the name:

-* `:required` - the default, an argument of the given type must be present
-* `:optional` - an argument of the given type may be present
-* `:repeated` - none to many arguments of the given type may be present

-An `optional` parameter may not be followed by a `required`.
-A `repeated` parameter may only be used last.

-Care must be taken to specify parameters that are compatible with the method being called by the dispatch, but they do not have to be exactly the same - this is legal:
+The methods optional_param, and repeated_param makes the function accept a variable number of arguments.
+When using variable number of arguments care must be taken to specify parameters that are compatible with the method being *called* by the dispatch, but they do not have to be exactly the same - this is legal:

     dispatch :special do
       param 'Numeric', :a
-      param 'Numeric', :b, :optional
-      param 'Any', 'rest', :repeated
+      optional_param 'Numeric', :b
+      repeated_param 'Any', :additional
     end

     def special(*args)